History and Profile

 This unanticipated event sealed Dr. Elias A. Alicaya Jr’s destiny.
 Dr. Alicaya, the designated Assistant Schools Division Superintendent has become DepEd Quezon’s OIC-SDS starting August 2020.
 With a brave soul and God-centered disposition, Dr. Alicaya accepted the challenge.

-Now, SDO Quezon has an all-male top management.
 The arrival of Dr. Gregorio T. Mueco, the newly installed OIC-ASDS competes the casting.
 Dr. Mueco, popularly known as the second Greg (GM) of DepEd Quezon was welcomed on September 2, 2020 at SDO Quezon’s Library Hub.
 Likewise, Dr. Alicaya was also given a warm welcome as the OIC-SDS.

 What follows is an anticipation of greater possibilities and opportunities awaiting SDO Quezon.
 True enough, DepEd Quezon has successfully passed ISO 9001:2015 surveillance audit by the External Auditing Party: Certification Partner Global (CPG) on September 4, 2020.
 It all happened under our current leaders.